haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 Other keywords can be used in various combinations of OR and AND statements.
 Please refer for that to the [online CNS manual](http://cns-online.org/v1.3/){:target="_blank"}.

-We will shortly explain in this section how to generate both ambiguous interaction restraints (AIRs) and specific distance restraints for use in HADDOCK illustrating four scenarios:
+We will shortly explain in this section how to generate ambiguous interaction restraints (AIRs) in HADDOCK illustrating the following scenarios:

-* **paratope on the nanobody, epitope region on the antigen**
 * **HV loops on the nanobody, epitope region on the antigen**
 * **HV loops on the nanobody, vaguely defined epitope region on the antigen**
 * **HV loops on the nanobody, mutagenesis-based restraints on the antigen**